openspending/community.openspending.org/resources/gift/chapter9-intro.md

 ### Promote Open Data as the Raw Fuel for Technology

-* Members of GIFT should themselves ensure - whether they are national governments or international organizations - that they publish their fiscal and other financial information in full and in machine-readable formats.
+* Members of GIFT should themselves ensure - whether they are national governments or international organisations - that they publish their fiscal and other financial information in full and in machine-readable formats.

 * Promote publication of key budget information as machine-readable data.
 Work with organisations such as the International Budget Partnership to include a related criterion in the Open Budget Survey.
 Set up online webinars / workshops showing how data is used after its publication.